-There are numerous customizable options for you to choose from, with the ability to set which sides of the panel are edged, the style of door, whether it is a single, pair, L shape or straight bifold, which way the door will hang, and also the hinge style.
+There are numerous customisable options for you to choose from, with the ability to set which sides of the panel are edged, the style of door, whether it is a single, pair, L shape or straight bifold, which way the door will hang, and also the hinge style.

 It is sometimes easier to add more items by using the ‘Copy’ function.
 You can copy the last product then change the dimensions and the quantity of the order.

-After all of these changes have been made, press ‘Save’ and be taken back to the order dashboard where you will see that the doors have been added and the cart price has been updated.
+After these changes have been made, press ‘Save’ and be taken back to the order dashboard where you will see that the doors have been added and the cart price has been updated.

 Additional Tools & Features

 The favourites tool has streamlined navigation of the product library.

 There will be preferred items and cabinets that you use frequently across projects.
 To save time of navigating the full library of categories for each item, you can simply flag any commonly used item as a favourite.
 All of these favourited items can then be easily found directly from the favourites category.

 This is a quick rundown of the layout designer.

 Click on the ‘Start Layout‘ button to set up a room shape and define the parameters of your walls.
 Select from a rectangle room, an L-shaped room or you can set the dimensions yourself within the custom room layout.